aakashsaibalaji/aakashsaibalaji/README.md

 * 🌍  I'm based in India
 * ✉️  You can contact me at [aakashsaibalaji@gmail.com](mailto:aakashsaibalaji@gmail.com)
-* 🚀  I'm currently working on Raymish Technology Solutions as a Full stack Development Intern.
+* 🚀  I'm recently worked at Raymish Technology Solutions as a Full stack Development Intern.
 * 🧠  I'm learning I'm diving deep into DSA and microservices architecture.
 * 🤝  I'm open to collaborating on Open Source projects and any Interesting Ideas.
 * ⚡  I channel my creativity into building new products.
 Feel free to join me!